IBM/z_ansible_collections_samples/zos_subsystems/ims/enable_catalog_macb/README.md

   - Shutting down the existing IMS instance
   - Making necessary changes to the `DFSDFxxx` member
   - Allocating log data sets
-  - Updating access through IMS catalog by using the IMS Catalog Populate utility (DFS3PU00)
+  - Updating access to the IMS catalog by using the IMS Catalog Populate utility (DFS3PU00)
   - Changing the `ACBMGMT` attribute of the `DFSDFxxx` member from `ACBLIB` to `CATALOG`
   - Restarting IMS
   - Verifying the enablement of IMS-managed ACBs through the `QUERY MEMBER` command